multi-coop/datami-website-content/texts/blog/en/posts/main-ideas.md

 So if we - developers - store our data and code over there the whole time, let's keep it that way and let you enjoy this same relief.

-**Gitribute's prefered database is "no" database in a common sense, so let it be Github or Gitlab**.
+**Vizboard's prefered database is "no" database in a common sense, so let it be Github or Gitlab**.
 There is an extensive documentation to know how to get or modify the data via their APIs.

 The other important feature those "Git providers" deliver us is the ability to create `branches` and `pull requests`.
 Think of it as "contribution proposals" sent to a dataset's owner : **the owner can accept, reject, or amend a proposal before merging it to its dataset**.